schmupu/ioBroker.lupusec/README.md

 Requires node.js 6.0 or higher.

-This adapter connects the Lupusec alarm system XT1, XT2, XT3 with ioBroker.
+This adapter connects the Lupusec alarm system XT1 Plus, XT2, XT2 Plus and XT3 with ioBroker.
+The XT1 (without Plus) will not be supported.
 You can read the status of the Lupusec sensors like door, windows, water, smoke sensors and the status of the alarm system.
 You can turn on switches and arm/disarm the alarm system.

 You can find detailed information here: [Lupus](https://www.lupus-electronics.de/en)